-6. In order to facilitate the collaborative work of the two referees, the division of work shall be as follow: the first referee will concentrate on looking at the entire length of the net (top white band to bottom white band) on the attackers' side of the net and the second referee will concentrate on looking at the entire length of the blockers' side of the net.
+6. In order to facilitate the collaborative work of the two referees, the division of work shall be as follow: the first referee will concentrate on looking at the entire length of the net (top white band to bottom white band) primarily on the attackers' side of the net and the second referee will concentrate on looking primarily at the entire length of the blockers' side of the net.
+Nevertheless, it is not forbidden for the second referee to call a net fault on the attacker's side and vice versa.